torvalds/linux/Documentation/admin-guide/device-mapper/dm-init.rst

   dm-mod.create="lroot,,,rw, 0 4096 linear 98:16 0, 4096 4096 linear 98:32 0" root=/dev/dm-0

-This will boot to a rw dm-linear target of 8192 sectors split across two block devices identified by their major:minor numbers.
+This will boot to a rw dm-linear target of 8192 sectors split across two block devices identified by their major:miyesr numbers.
 After boot, udev will rename this target to /dev/mapper/lroot (depending on the rules).
 No uuid was assigned.

 An example of multiple device-mappers, with the dm-mod.create="..." contents